lesterbp/basic-nodejs-api/README.md

 The command will install `your-package-name` and will add it to the `dependencies` in your package.json.
 You may also add dev dependencies, these are the dependencies needed only during development.
 To add a package as a dev dependency:

 `npm install --save-dev your-package-name`

+# linter
+This project is using ESLint (https://eslint.org/) as its linter.
+The short command to run the linter as specified in `package.json` scripts:

+`npm run linter`